Erik Jones: 2022

 On August 22, 2021, it was revealed that Jones would remain in the No. 43 for the 2022 season as he will be sponsored by FocusFactor in 26 races.
 RPM was eventually purchased by GMS Racing to form Petty GMS, and Jones was joined by Ty Dillon as teammate.
-At Fontana, Jones scored his first top-five since 2020 by finishing third.
+At California, Jones scored his first top-five since 2020 by finishing third.
 Prior to the Pocono race, the No. 43 was docked 35 driver and owner points for an L1 penalty when the pre-race inspection revealed issues on the car's rocker box vent hole.
 Despite not making the playoffs, Jones won at Darlington, giving Petty GMS its first win.
 In addition, he gave the No. 43 its first win since 2014 and its overall 200th win.
 Jones ended the season eighteenth in the points standings.